 Chair Holyoke further clarified that the Executive Committee has previously negotiated with the President about the composition of the Provost and Director of Athletics searches, in terms of faculty and administrative balance.

-Senator Mulooley (Anthropology) stated that AP&P has also examined this policy as part of the revision process.
+Senator Mullooly (Anthropology) stated that AP&P has also examined this policy as part of the revision process.

 Senator Botwin (Psychology) offered a point of information that the president’s appointments to search committees often includes faculty members.